 When would any new ward boundaries come into effect?

-City Council will make the final decision on whether or not to approve any recommendations regarding ward boundaries.
+City Council will make the final decision on whether to approve any recommendations regarding ward boundaries.
 Any changes that are adopted would be implemented for the 2022 Municipal Elections.

 Is this going to affect the school board elections?

 School board electoral areas (zones) are composed of one or more municipal wards.
 Therefore, changes to the ward boundaries could affect the school boards’ electoral boundaries.
 Any new boundaries would be established by the school boards.

 How can I get involved in the Ottawa Ward Boundary Review 2020?

 Round 1 of the public process is complete.

 Round 2 will run from August 19, 2020 to September 25, 2020 and will collect feedback on the six options for re-aligning Ottawa’s wards.
 There are a number of ways to participate: